romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can you use 3rd party vaults to manage secrets for GitHub Actions?
+Q: How can you use 3rd party vaults to manage secrets for GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Secrets are stored in the third-party vault, and a decryption step within the workflow accesses them, using a key stored as a GitHub Actions secret**